 Your son or daughter will soon be attending UVU.
 As a parent, you are likely experiencing many of the same feelings of pride, nervousness, and excitement as your child.
 While you and your family savor the last few pre-university months, we are busy preparing to welcome your student to the UVU community with many interesting and thought-provoking programs, which will take place during new student orientation and beyond.
 One such activity is the Freshman Reading Program.

 The Freshman Reading Program will serve as your student's introduction into the world of academia.
-This summer, before fall classes start, students will read the book My Dream of Stars, by Anousheh Ansari and Homer Hickman (and Apology and Crito by Plato if they take the extra challenge).
-They will then have the opportunity to hear and meet the author, Anousheh Ansari, and attend a book discussion lead by President Holland.
+This summer, before fall classes start, new freshmen will read the book, The Boys in the Boat, by Daniel James Brown (and, Doctor Faustus, by Christopher Marlowe, if they take the extra challenge).
+They will then have the opportunity to attend a book discussion lead by President Holland, and hear and meet author Daniel James Brown, this coming fall.
 In so doing, incoming students will receive a taste of the exciting academic and intellectual adventures yet to come.

 Additional events are being planned throughout the academic year.
 Check the “Events” link for details.

 The Freshman Reading Program aims:

 Additional information about parent and family events, campus news and resources, and contact information can be found on the UVU Parents Web site at: www.uvu.edu/parents/.